Meet Our Team

 Before moving to Houston, Brooke was a Preschool Speech Pathologist in Durham, NC.
 In addition to providing speech therapy, Brooke was part of the district’s Preschool Assessment Team, providing speech and language assessments to children ages 3-5.
 After moving to Houston, Brooke worked for the Birth to 3 program, igniting her passion for working closely with little ones and their families.

 Brooke is a life-long learner and stays current with new research and therapeutic approaches.
-Her clinical interests include a variety of specialty areas, including language delays, myofunctional therapy, childhood apraxia of speech (CAS), feeding disorders, and social communication.
+Her clinical interests include a variety of specialty areas, including language delays, myofunctional therapy, childhood apraxia of speech (CAS), feeding disorders, and late talkers.
 Brooke holds various certifications including: Hanen Certified in It Takes Two to Talk, Target Word, More Than Words, and Talkability.
 She is also trained in DIR Floortime and SCERTS and has completed the Social Thinking clinical training program in Boston, Massachusetts.
 Brooke has advanced training in working with children with apraxia of speech and has completed Level 2 PROMPT training as well as training in DTTC, The Kaufman Method, and Talk Tools.

 Brooke is a member of the American Speech-Language-Hearing Association (ASHA) and The International Association of Orofacial Myology (IAOM).
 She is a multiple recipient of ASHA’s ACE Award for excellence in continuing education, dedicating a commitment to lifelong learning.